Getting Started

 Info

-The library is written in TypeScript for your coding pleasure and is officially supported on all current LTS versions of node.js.
+The library is written in TypeScript for your coding pleasure and is officially supported on all current LTS versions of Node.js.

-All examples shown in this guide should work in both TypeScript and Javascript.
+All examples shown in this guide should work in both TypeScript and JavaScript.

 Installation